w3c/wai-tutorials/source/menus/structure.html.erb.md

 ### Using invisible text
 {:.ap}

-Provide an invisible label that is read aloud to screen reader users and used by other assistive technologies to mark the current item.
-This allows custom label text.
+Provide an invisible label that is read aloud to screen reader users and used by other assistive technologies to mark the current item which allows custom label text.

 Remove the anchor (`<a>`), so users cannot interact with the current item.
-This avoids misunderstandings and emphasizes that the current menu item is active.
+That avoids misunderstandings and emphasizes that the current menu item is active.

-In the following example the menu item has the invisible text “Current Page:” and the `<a>` element is replaced by a `<span>` with a class `current`:
+In the following example, the menu item has the invisible text “Current Page:” and the `<a>` element is replaced by a `<span>` with a class `current`:

 {::nomarkdown}
 <%= code_start('','HTML') %>